ethz-coss/ethz-coss.github.io/_talks/Stefan_Lämmer.md

 ---
-name: What should Urban Traffic be optimized for?
+name: What Should Urban Traffic Be Optimized For?
 speakers:
   - Stefan Lämmer
 categories:
   - Presentation
 ---

-What should Urban Traffic be optimized for?
+What Should Urban Traffic Be Optimized For?